Top 14 Venture Capital Firms for FinTech Startups

 Late Stage VC Firms in FinTech

-To help you find the right partner, we've compiled details on some of the top VC firms active in financial technology.
-We've included information on their investment stages, geographic focus, and what makes each firm a compelling choice for founders.
+To help you find the right investors, we've compiled an overview of the top VC firms in the financial technology sector.
+For each firm, you'll find information on their typical investment stages, geographic focus, and what makes them a strong choice for founders.

 1. Coinbase

-- Industries of focus: Cryptocurrency, Blockchain, FinTech, Web3
+- Industries of focus: Cryptocurrency, blockchain, FinTech, and web3 infrastructure

 - Founded: 2012